-To understand why kyphosis exercises need to be avoided and why other exercises are necessary to build bone, it is good to have a good understanding of the different types of bone in your body.
+To understand why kyphosis exercises need to be avoided and why other exercises are necessary to build bone, you should have an understanding of the different types of bone in your body.

-- Improves balance and the reduces the chance of a fall.
+- Improves balance and reduces the chance of a fall.

 - Promotes a positive self-image.

 Good postural alignment is especially important for individuals with osteoporosis and low bone density.